Finnish Army: History

-During the Crimean War, 1854, Finland set up nine sharpshooter battalions based on a rota system.
+During the Crimean War in 1854, Finland set up nine sharpshooter battalions based on a rota system.
 Conscription was introduced in Finland in 1878.
 The Finnish Guard took part in fighting to suppress the 1830 November Uprising in Poland and participated in the Russo-Turkish War (1877–1878), after which it gained the status of Old Guard of the Russian Emperor.

 The Finnish Army was gradually broken up during the "oppression years" just after the turn of the century.
-As Finnish conscripts refused to serve in the Russian Imperial Army, conscription ended in Finland and it was replaced with a tax paid from the Finnish Senate to the Imperial treasury.
+As Finnish conscripts refused to serve in the Imperial Russian Army, conscription ended in Finland and it was replaced with a tax paid from the Finnish Senate to the Imperial treasury.

-At the end of the 19th century the Russian empire was weakening, and this was reflected in a reduced capacity of the Russian troops to keep public order.
+At the end of the 19th century, the Russian Empire was weakening, and this was reflected in a reduced capacity of the Russian troops to keep public order.
 Voluntary defence organizations disguised as fire brigades were formed by the Finnish people, especially during the strikes during and after the Russo-Japanese War.

-There were socialist Red Guards and conservative, anti-socialist Protection Guards (or White Guards).
+There were socialist Red Guards and conservative, anti-socialist Civil Guards (or White Guards).
 Also, during the First World War activists secretly travelled to Germany to receive military training and to be trained as Jäger troops (jääkärit, jägare).

-After independence and the beginning of the Finnish Civil War the White government declared the White Guards as government troops, and the war was fought between the Red Guards, assisted by Communist Russians, and White Guards added with the Jägers and assisted by the German Empire.
+After independence and the beginning of the Finnish Civil War the White government declared the White Guards as government troops, and the war was fought between the Red Guards, assisted by communist Russians, and White Guards added with the Jägers and assisted by the German Empire.

-After the war in 1919, the Protection Guards became a separate organization.
+After the war in 1919, the Civil Guards became a separate organization.
 Therefore, strictly speaking, there is no continuity between the White Guards, which became a voluntary organization, and the Finnish Army, which was a cadre army based on conscription.
 However, Jägers gained important positions in the army, and German tactics and military principles were adopted.

 The ground forces were organized according to a regional system after the report undertaken by Lieutenant Colonel Aksel Airo in 1930.
 The wartime field army mobilization and regional administration tasks were now taken over by the Civil Guard, forming the local structure according to which the wartime field army would be established.
-From 1934 the peacetime ground forces would be organized under the command of an Army Corps headquartered in Viipuri under which there was three divisions [1.D - 3.D] and one cavalry brigade.
+From 1934, the peacetime ground forces would be organized under the command of an Army Corps headquartered in Viipuri under which there was three divisions [1.D - 3.D] and one cavalry brigade.
 These forces would form the cadre body of wartime protective forces.